Toronto restaurants within a 5 minute walk of St. Andrew Station | Ratings, Reviews & Maps

 5 Star Rating Table for 8 and tried the 8oz sirloin with a lobster, it was great!
 Lobster was a bit on the smaller portion, but was flavourful.
 Steak was cooked well and tender.
 Got to try three different dessert.
 Crème brûlée, definitely the go to.
 The cheesecake, probably skip this.
 The miller cake, can be for 2-3 people and worth it.
 Great service and definitely a solid consistent chain restaurant.

-Moin Chowdhury - a week ago
+Moin Chowdhury - 3 months ago

 Show More